 At the NIH, Deyton played a critical role during the height of the HIV/AIDS epidemic in the 1990s.
-He incorporated frontline community clinicians struggling to learn how to best care for patients living with HIV into the NIH AIDS research programs.
+He incorporated frontline community clinicians, who were struggling to learn how to best care for patients living with HIV, into the NIH AIDS research programs.
 He also oversaw NIH clinical research on the development and approval of antiretroviral drugs and treatment strategies, including the first trials of combination therapies, the cornerstone of current HIV treatments.
 When he received an offer to expand the HIV/AIDS program at the Department of Veterans Affairs national health system, he sought Fauci’s advice; his mentor told him, “Go with your gut.”

 Now, after making the decision to transfer to SMHS from the FDA, where for several years he oversaw the implementation and enforcement of the Family Smoking Prevention and Tobacco Control Act, Deyton has built on his years of experience to create a new opportunity for the students that have inspired him: an immersion in clinical public health.

-Today’s clinicians, Deyton believes, must be able to both care for their individual patients’ needs and identify, understand and address community health needs.
+Today’s clinicians, Deyton believes, must be able to both care for their individual patients’ needs and identify, understand, and address community health needs.
 To craft those doctors, Deyton created the clinical public health curriculum, which integrates public health and population health throughout the four-year medical education.

-Deyton has spearheaded has been a series of summits on critical public health issues — HIV/AIDS, obesity and childhood asthma — that allow students to engage with the community while devising creative solutions to complex problems.
+Deyton has spearheaded a series of summits on critical public health issues — HIV/AIDS, obesity and childhood asthma — that allow students to engage with the community while devising creative solutions to complex problems.
 During the 2015 clinical public health summit on HIV, the students’ ideas were so impressive that one was included in Washington, D.C.’s HIV/AIDS Action Plan, “The 90/90/90/50 Plan: Ending the HIV Epidemic in the District of Columbia by 2020.”

 Much like at his 2013 address, Deyton advised the students in the audience at his installation to follow his method.
 “Seek out the mentors here. ...
 Follow Dr. Fauci’s perfect role model as a scientist, clinician, leader, and advocate.
 Learn from and take on role models in the great faculty of the GW School of Medicine and Health Sciences and the School of Public Health, as well as leaders in Washington and those in policy and politics and advocacy.
 Learn from us, and in particular, learn from our mistakes.
-Become excellent clinicians for your patients, for your communities, for the nation and for the planet.”
+Become excellent clinicians for your patients, for your communities, for the nation, and for the planet.”